 Year by year, the taste of Saigon Pho has changed to be suitable for the flavor of the diners in South Vietnam.
 So, Pho in Saigon has become a little sweeter one, and the eaters add vegetables and more sauce.

-But, the general taste of Vietnamese Pho still lives in each bowl of the noodle soup although it is cooked with different styles in various places in Vietnam.
+But, the general taste of Vietnamese Pho still lives in each bowl of the noodle soup although it is cooked in different styles in various places in Vietnam.